Honouring the Memory and Advancing Professional Nursing. Image courtesy of the State Library of Queensland.

 Our Mission and Objectives

-The Centaur Memorial Fund for Nurses (CMFN) was established in 1948 as a non-government organisation dedicated to the memory of the nurses who served in the Australian armed forces.
+The Centaur Memorial Fund for Nurses (the Fund) was established in 1948 as a tribute to the nurses of Queensland who served the state during and between two World Wars, on the home and military fronts.

 History of the CMFN